gboulant/todogo/doc/talks/talk01.rst

    $ todo new -t "Make it possible to have children tasks associated to a task"
     1 [2019-Sep-07] ○ : Make it possible to have children tasks associated to a task

-As you can see, the usage index 1, previously attributed to the documentation task (moved to the archive) has been recycled and attributed to this newly created task:
+Note that the usage index 1, previously attributed to the documentation task (moved to the archive) has been recycled and attributed to this newly created task: